Kevin Sinfield: Rugby league star's 300-mile challenge for MND

 "I'm absolutely honoured that we get to represent Doddie, Stephen and Rob who started the campaigning."

-The challenge will start at Murrayfield in Edinburgh and before moving on to Melrose, Newcastle, Middlesbrough, York, Leeds, and Bradford before culminating with Sinfield running into Old Trafford at half-time during the World Cup Final on 19 November.
+The challenge will start at Murrayfield in Edinburgh and before moving on to Melrose, Newcastle, Middlesbrough, York, Leeds, and Bradford before culminating with Sinfield running into Old Trafford at half-time during the men's World Cup Final on 19 November.

+Rugby League star Kevin Sinfield launches his final and most difficult challenge yet on #BBCBreakfast.— BBC Breakfast (@BBCBreakfast) September 26, 2022

+He's raising money for motor neurone disease, inspired by his friend and former teammate Rob Burrow ⬇️https://t.co/oWgsAsaxDX pic.twitter.com/HafIGLJVL7

 Mr Burrow, who turned 40 on Monday, said the new races would be "the hardest challenge yet".